ejrydhfs/Akai/README.md

 # Akai
-A flash alternative based on godot and blender's grease pencil
+A flash alternative based on godot and blender's grease pencil.
+Work in progress.